PlayResonance/whitepaper/README.md

 2. **Staking Fees:** A portion of the staking fees generated via in-game staking mechanisms is allocated to the treasury.
 This mechanism encourages users to participate in staking, thereby contributing to the treasury's growth.

+3. **Xerion Cola Corporation Taxation:** This lore-based entity imposes a 3% additional tax on transactions in the game.

 ### Functions of the Treasury

 The DAO treasury serves several vital functions: